 - Recognize complete acceptance within church community

-Our 11th-12th graders will follow a World Religions curriculum geared toward the High School ages that will include visits to neighboring religious centers.
+Our 11th-12th graders also followed a World Religions curriculum geared toward the High School ages that included visits to neighboring religious centers.

 A youth group called YRUU – Young Religious Unitarian Universalists – is also offered and meets one Sunday afternoon a month for 9th – 12th grade youth.
 Learn more about YRUU.

 People’s Church has a long history of outreach to young adults.
 People’s Church is the proud sponsor of the popular KUULS (Kalamazoo UU Liberal Students) CON held annually on Martin Luther King Jr. weekend each January.
 Since 2003, young people from around the country have gathered together for worship, workshops, fun and fellowship at this conference.